-Read about the causes we have supported in the past and continue to support below and learn about why they matter to us.
+Read about the causes I support and why they matter to me.

 THE ALANNAH AND MADELINE FOUNDATION

 On 28 April, 1996, Alannah and Madeline Mikac, aged just six and three years old, were tragically killed, along with their mother and 32 others at Port Arthur, Tasmania.

 The Alannah and Madeline Foundation was set up the following year by Walter Mikac and a group of volunteers, in memory of his little girls and the others who lost their lives that day.

 This cause spoke to me for a few reasons – not least of all was the fact that my own little girls were just five and eight years old when Walter lost his daughters.
 I couldn’t imagine his loss.